What's the Difference Between a KO vs TKO? | Explained

 This simply means that the fighter must move around or switch to another position to avoid taking unanswered shots.

-When a fighter is able to do this, it means that he is still coherent, and still has the ability to defend himself.
+When a fighter can do this, it means that he is still coherent, and still can defend himself.

 When a fighter remains in the same spot, without any visible action, a referee has no choice but to call off the fight.